numpy/numpy/doc/source/user/absolute_beginners.rst

   (array([0, 0, 0, 0]), array([0, 1, 2, 3]))

 In this example, a tuple of arrays was returned: one for each dimension.
-The first array represents the row indices where these values are found, and the second array represents the column indices where the values are found.
+The the first array represents the row indices where these values are found and the the second array represents the column indices where the values are found.

 If you want to generate a list of coordinates where the elements exist, you can zip the arrays, iterate over the list of coordinates, and print them.
 For